Best Dog crates 2026: 16 Compared (11 Sources)

 Summary

 Dog crates remain one of the most important tools for housetraining, travel safety, and providing a secure den-like space for dogs of all sizes.
-The market in 2026 spans six major categories: wire crates for everyday home use, heavy-duty steel crates for escape-prone dogs, collapsible aluminum crates for travel, plastic airline-approved kennels, furniture-style crates that blend into home decor, and soft-sided portable crates for calm dogs on the go.
-Prices range from as low as $30 for a basic wire crate to over $900 for crash-tested or premium furniture designs. [src1, src2, src3]
+The market in 2026 spans seven major categories: wire crates for everyday home use, heavy-duty aluminum/steel crates for escape-prone dogs, collapsible aluminum crates for travel, plastic airline-approved kennels, inflatable travel crates, furniture-style crates that blend into home decor, and soft-sided portable crates for calm dogs on the go.
+Prices range from as low as $30 for a basic wire crate to over $2,500 for premium furniture or crash-tested aluminum designs.
+The Diggs Evolv has emerged as a notable mid-range option, bringing premium safety features down to the $150-$300 bracket, and the Kindtail PAWD ($140-$210) has joined the affordable plastic-collapsible tier. [src1, src2, src3, src9, src10]

 Wirecutter tested 11 crates in their 2026 evaluation, applying 50 pounds of outward pressure to doors and walls, measuring wire thickness, and evaluating lock mechanisms.
-The MidWest iCrate Double Door continues to be the most recommended wire crate across multiple review outlets for its combination of affordability, durability, and thoughtful features like the patented Paw Block latch design that prevents dogs from sliding the bolt open.
-CNN Underscored's hands-on testing confirmed the MidWest LifeStages as the best wire crate, noting similar strength to the heavier Ultima Pro at a lower price.
-For safety-conscious owners who travel with their dogs, the Gunner G1 is the only crate to earn a 5-Star Crash Test Rating from the Center for Pet Safety across all tested sizes, withstanding 4,000 pounds of force. [src1, src6, src7]
+CNN Underscored retested multiple brands in March 2026 (including Fable, Impact, Kindtail, and Gunner) and elevated the Impact High Anxiety Crate to their #1 overall pick — a welded aluminum design with 62% thicker walls than the standard Impact Collapsible, marketed as escape-proof and backed by a dog-damage guarantee.
+The MidWest iCrate Double Door continues to be the most recommended wire crate across multiple review outlets for its combination of affordability, durability, and thoughtful features like the patented Paw Block latch design.
+For safety-conscious owners who travel with their dogs, the Gunner G1 remains the only crate to earn a 5-Star Crash Test Rating from the Center for Pet Safety across all tested sizes, withstanding 4,000 pounds of force. [src1, src6, src7, src10]

 The AKC recommends choosing a crate based on your dog's adult size (allowing room to stand, turn, and lie down), your dog's temperament (chewers and escape artists need heavy-duty options), and your lifestyle (frequent travelers benefit from collapsible or airline-approved models).
 Puppies benefit from crates with adjustable divider panels that grow with them. [src4]